 Keep track of your KiwiSaver contributions

-- see when Inland Revenue transfers the money to your scheme provider (this is the effective date of any interest for the month contributions are made)
+- You will be able to see when Inland Revenue transfers the money to your KiwiSaver scheme provider

-What My KiwiSaver does not show, however, is any payments made directly to your KiwiSaver provider, the return on your investment, and your overall KiwiSaver account balance.
+What myIR does not show, however, is any payments made directly to your KiwiSaver provider, the return on your investments, and your overall KiwiSaver account balance.
 For this information, you’ll need to contact your KiwiSaver provider directly.

 How do you change your KiwiSaver contribution rate?

-If you are not an employee, the contribution you pay will be set out in the agreement that you have with your KiwiSaver provider.
-In most cases, your agreement will contain a minimum annual sum that you will need to contribute, as well as, specific payment periods that apply, such as monthly or quarterly.
+If you are not an employee, you may not have a set contributor rate.
+So you can change how much you are contributing at any time.
+However, in some cases, you may have an agreement with your KiwiSaver provider around payments.
+This could include a minimum annual sum that you need to contribute, as well as specific payment periods that apply, such as monthly or quarterly.

 Getting the most out of KiwiSaver